Indonesia CoreTax System & DJP Tax System 2026: Complete Guide for Foreign Companies

 Time remaining until the corporate SPT deadline under Coretax.
 Filing without pre-migration reconciliation locks your CRM risk classification in place — a position that cannot be reversed after submission.

-Individual SPT: March 31, 2026 Corporate SPT: April 30, 2026
+Individual SPT: May 31, 2026 Corporate SPT: May 31, 2026

 NPWP Migration & System Credential Verification